karv/Craftorio/Craftorio/LogisticNetwork/Concept.md

 - **Requesting**: the carrier is moving to a node that requests resources.
 - **Delivering**: the carrier is moving to a node that provides resources.
 - **Returning**: the carrier is moving to a **base**.

+# Ideas
+## As entity
+The logistic network should be implemented as an element of the ECS model, not outside it.
+This way the code would become cleaner by removng the Logistic Network singleton and replaing it with a system.
+The following entities and components should be considred:
+- An entity for each logistic network (possibly inly one, but the code would not change substancially if it were generalized).
+Each network would contain a unique ID, and access the content by a multimap via the world.
+- A component unique for logistic network, so all the data used in the **old** logistic network must be moved into that component (for example, the content of items of the network, and the buffered logistic orders.)
+- All logistic entities such as providers, requesters, etc, must also have a component addressing the ID of the network where they belong.
+Consider merging all/some of these components?